sblauth/cashocs/docs/source/demos/optimal_control/doc_dirichlet_control.rst

     \end{alignedat} \right.

-In contrast to our previous problems, the control now enters the problem as a Dirichlet boundary condition.
+In contrast to our previous problems, the control now enters the problem via a Dirichlet boundary condition.
 However, we cannot apply these via a :py:class:`fenics.DirichletBC`, because for CASHOCS to work properly, the controls, states, and adjoints are only allowed to appear in UFL forms.
 Nitsche's Method